y2kconnect/weakscraper/README.md

 A `weakscraper` template is like a regular HTML file with some keywords to tell which parts are to be kept.
 * `wp-name="name"` : This tag names an element in the output object.
 Optional if `wp-function` is set.
 * `wp-recursive` : This attribute signals that everything under this tag is to be kept.
+* `wp-recursive-text` : This attribute signals that everything text under this tag is to be kept.
 * `wp-list` : This attribute signals that this tag may be found zero, one or several time.
 This outputs a list.
 * `wp-function="f"` : This attribute enables to process the output of the tag with a callback.
 * `wp-optional` : This attribute signals that this tag can be found zero or one time.